École pratique des hautes études commerciales

-The École pratique des hautes études commerciales (EPHEC) is a university college in Belgium that brings together a college, a continuing education school, and a school of social promotion.
+EPHEC is a university college in Belgium that brings together a college, a continuing education school, and a school of social promotion.
 EPHEC offers short-term training programs (bachelor's degrees), master's degrees, and specializations.
 It is subsidized by the French Community of Belgium.
 The school has six campuses, Woluwe-Saint-Lambert, Louvain-la-Neuve, Galileo and Lambermont in Schaerbeek, Schuman-Europe and Delta with the majority of courses taught in French and a few taught in English.

 EPHEC is organized into four major training sectors: EPHEC Business, EPHEC Education, EPHEC Heath and EPHEC Tech.